ChengtaiCao/Paper/README.md

 >>(18)Inductive Representation Learning on Large Graphs
 >>(19)Identifying opinion leader nodes in online social networks with a new closeness evaluation algorithm
 >>(20)Graph Neural Networks:A Review of Methods and Applications
+>>(21)Deeper Insights into Graph Convolutional Networks for Semi-Supervised Learning